percyhanna/mincer-ruby-sass/README.md

 provided binary file, but we do `require 'sass'`.
 We use our own "bin" file internally to add invalidation functionality by making Mincer `dependOn` each individual file included in the `.scss` file.

-* This package uses the [execSync](https://www.npmjs.org/package/execSync) package, which is not recommended to be run in production environments.
-The purpose of this package is to compile Sass stylesheets in either a local development environment or in a deployment environment, and not ever in a live production environment.